slavaGanzin/GitGrow/README.md

 1. **Fork** or **clone** this repo.
 2. In **Settings → Secrets → Actions**, add your Github PAT as `PAT_TOKEN` (scope: `user:follow`).
+3. In **Settings → Variables → Repository variables**, add **`BOT_USER`** with _your_ GitHub username. *This prevents the workflow from running in other people’s forks unless they set their own name.*
-3. **5,500+ members like you who want to grow are waiting for you in** `config/usernames.txt`.
+4. **5,500 + members like you who want to grow are waiting for you in** `config/usernames.txt`.
 You can join this list too—see below (**⭐ Don't miss out: Join our 5,500+ users**).
 4. Edit the `schedule.cron` in `run_bot.yml` to your desired interval.
+The default pre-set is an hourly run.
-5. (Important) Edit `config/whitelist.txt` to protect any accounts you never want the script to act on (mostly for not unfollowing them or unstarring their repositories).
+5. (Important) Edit `config/whitelist.txt` to protect any accounts you never want the script to act on (no unfollowing, no unstarring for usernames in `whitelist.txt`).
 6. (Optional) Copy `.env.example` → `.env` for local testing (or contributors).
 7. **Enable** GitHub Actions in your repo settings.
-8. Sit back and code—GitGrowBot handles the rest!
+9. Sit back and code—**GitGrowBot** does the networking for you!

+## Local testing

+If you want to test the bot locally, you can use the provided `scripts/cleaner.py` and `scripts/gitgrow.py` scripts.

+1. Copy `.env.example` → `.env` and fill in your PAT.
+2. Run the following commands:

 ```bash
 # Example local run of cleanup